 - PGT handbook for MA in Intercultural Communication (MAIC)

-- PGT handbook for MA in Language and Cultures (Research Route) (MALC)
+- PGT handbook for MA in Modern Languages and Cultures

 - PGT handbook for MA in Translation and Interpretation Studies (MATIS)